Remove Recessed Lights

 Four LED disk lights brightly lit

-Four LED disk lights brightly lit.
+Four LED disk lights are brightly lit.

-A side mount ceiling fan box may be what you need.
+A side-mount ceiling fan box may be what you need.
 Click here to read my blog post about them.